VezRoland/vizsgaremek-backend/README.md

 #### `GET /company/user/:userId`

-* **Description:** Fetches specific details (id, name role, hourly wage) for a single user within the company.
+* **Description:** Fetches specific details (id, name, role, hourly wage) for a single user within the company.
 Access is restricted based on the requester's role and relationship to the target user.
 * **Permissions:** Authenticated User.
   * Employee: Can only view their own data.
   * Leader/Owner: Can view data for users in the same company whose role is less than or equal to their own.